Early College High School (Salem, Oregon)

 Early College High School is a high school in Salem, Oregon, United States that allows high school students to pursue college education early, similar to dual enrollment programs.
 When the students begin their junior year, they enter a phase when they are allowed to take part-time college classes.
 By the time the student is in their senior year, they are expected to be a full-time college student.
 Early College High School is located on the campus of Chemeketa Community College, building 50.

 Academics

-In 2008, 11% of the school's seniors received their high school diploma.
-Of 178 students, 19 graduated, 69 dropped out, one received a modified diploma, and 89 were still in high school the following year.
+For the 2022-23 school year, Early College had 100% on time graduation, with 88% college going, which is significantly higher than the 56% Oregon average.
+The average class size is 11 students.